UPDATED: 8:00 p.m. ET, Feb. 6, 2023

 If there ever was a time to heed the words of Bob Marley, it just might be in 2023 as the world in so many ways continues to show the lack of love and substance embodied in the reggae legend’s lyrics.

 With Monday marking Marley’s 78th birthday, he’d likely want us to know that “everything’s gonna be alright” despite persistent suggestions to the contrary.

-In the nearly 39 years since his untimely death, Marley still remains the most popular figure in reggae music.
+In the 42 years since his untimely death, Marley still remains the most popular figure in reggae music.
 Succumbing to cancer at age 36 in 1981, Marley had become a global ambassador for the music he helped make famous.

 Marley’s passing shook the reggae and music community to its core; yet, his legacy remains intact through his timeless music catalog and talented children.

 Marley was born in the village of Nine Mile in Saint Ann Parish in Jamaica (also the birthplace of Marcus Garvey).
 Marley’s father was a white Jamaican man of English descent and his mother was a native of Jamaica.
 Discovering music as a teenager, Marley befriended Neville “Bunny” Livingston (aka Bunny Wailer) who shared his dreams of becoming a musician.
 Through singer Joe Higgs, the pair met Peter McIntosh (aka Peter Tosh) who also had similar ambitions.
 Recording his first songs in 1962, Marley and his friends would eventually be renamed The Wailers, after being discovered by a local record producer.